WordPress/gutenberg/packages/components/src/panel/README.md

 ### Anatomy

-A Panel consists of a single continuous column of subdivisions that contain items of content.
+A Panel is a single section of content that can be expanded or collapsed as needed.

 ![Panel anatomy](https://make.wordpress.org/design/files/2019/03/panel-anatomy.png)